JUSTICE SOCIETY OF AMERICA

 2. The second, with Robert Lowery as Batman, John Duncan as Robin, and Jane Dams as Vicki Vale, appeared in 1949.

 Both have been available on video.
-Be warned that both serials were cheap and shoddy even by the dubious standards of '40s chapter-plays.
-The 1943 serial has a livelier villain in the form of Naish, but its racist, anti-Japanese wartime sentiments (although comparatively mild for the time period) sit uneasily today.
+Be warned that both serials were cheap and carelessly produced even by the standards of forties chapter-plays.
+The 1943 serial has a livelier villain in the form of Naish, but its racist, anti-Japanese wartime sentiments sit uneasily today.
 The 1949 serial, with a masked villain called the Wizard, is less offensive, but rather dull.
-If you value your sanity, don't try to watch more than an installment or two of either serial at a time.
+Don't try to watch more than an installment or two of either serial at a time; serials weren't designed to be watched that way and trying to watch them all in one sitting does them (and you) no favors.

 Related Web Sites